-The public offering prices of the Common Units and the Pre-funded Units are substantially higher than the pro forma net tangible book value per share of our common stock after giving effect to the Registered Direct Offering and the Second Exchange.
-Therefore, if you purchase securities in this offering, you will pay an effective price per share of common stock you acquire that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
-Assuming the exercise of all Pre-funded Warrants sold in this offering, that no value is attributed to the Warrants, and that such Warrants are classified as and accounted for as equity, you will experience immediate dilution of \$1.49 per share, representing the difference between the public offering price set forth on the cover of this prospectus and our pro forma as adjusted net tangible book value per share after giving effect to this offering.
+The public offering prices of the Common Units and the Pre-funded Units are substantially higher than the net tangible book value per share of our common stock.
+Therefore, if you purchase securities in this offering, you will pay an effective price per share of common stock you acquire that substantially exceeds our net tangible book value per share after this offering.
+Based on an assumed public offering price of \$0.345 per Common Unit, which was the last reported sale price of our common stock on The Nasdaq Global Market on August 15, 2018, and assuming no sale of any Pre-funded Units in this offering, no exercise of the Warrants being offered in this offering, that no value is attributed to such Warrants and that such Warrants are classified as and accounted for as equity, you will experience immediate dilution of \$0.182 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price of the Common Units.
 In addition, if previously issued options to acquire common stock are exercised at prices below the offering price or the Warrants are accounted for as liabilities, you will experience further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."